CLAY ART CREATIONS TO ELEVATE EVERYDAY LIFE

 Just give us a ring and we'll arrange a time for you to visit.

-We have lived and worked in Black Forest, just north of Colorado Springs for more than two decades, and in 2013 we decided to introduce ourselves to our local community, having three studio sales.
+We have lived and worked in Black Forest, just north of Colorado Springs since 1992, and in 2013 we decided to introduce ourselves to our local community, having three studio sales.
 Our shows were delightfully successful, and we have thoroughly enjoyed connecting with our fellow forest-dwellers and their friends and families.
-We have decided to continue with three sales a year.
+We decided to continue with four sales a year, adding a Spring bird bath sale, and just recently began expanding our online sales, first beginning with local pick-up, and soon to expand to shipping coast-to-coast.
+As a small mom and pop business, we appreciate all who have helped us adapt to this new context.
+We look forward to days when we will once again be able to host big pottery sale gatherings here in our backyard forest.
 Thank you to all who have become our new friends during these past few years.

 We will post a flyer for each sale as soon as we determine the specifics.